Dedicated Workplace Injury Lawyers Ready to Fight for You

 - Proper notice of the accident and injury must be provided to the employer generally within five days.

 For a guide to benefits and claims filing, please visit the Alabama Department of Labor website.

 If your workplace injury is covered by workers’ compensation, then you will be able to recover two-thirds (66 ⅔%) of your average weekly wage.
 Employers are also responsible for the payment of medical expenses such as surgical and chiropractic treatment and attention, medicine, medical and surgical supplies, crutches, artificial members, and other equipment related to your injury or disability.

 Employees have two years from the date of the accident to file a claim.

-Do not fear repercussion for reporting your workplace accident.
-If you are treated unfairly or your workers’ compensation claim is rejected on bad faith, contact the Birmingham injury workplace attorneys at Farris, Riley & Pitt, LLP immediately.
+Do not fear repercussions for reporting your workplace accident.
+If you are treated unfairly or your workers’ compensation claim is rejected in bad faith, contact the workplace injury lawyers in Birmingham at Farris, Riley & Pitt, LLP immediately.

 What You Need to Know About Third-Party Claims